 Many employers have recognized that an MBA or Master program helps to keep employees from quitting and at the same time prepare them for more difficult roles, positions and changes in the market environment.
 Our students represent these changes.
 About every second student in one of our extra occupational studies are fully or partially sponsored by their employer.
 Students who finance their studies with the help of a sponsor are usually required to work for them another two or four years after completing their studies.
 Speak to your current or future employer and ask if they are interested in financing your studies.
 Note that sponsoring is not limited to our extra occupational studies or restricted to companies in Germany.
 If you can find a sponsor to fund your fulltime Master's degree, great!

-To this date Scholarships are still being neglected by many students, make use of that and apply for them!
-The german national scholarship “Deutschlandstipendium” is one of those scholarships that you should definitely have a look at.
+To this date Scholarships are still being neglected by many students, make use of that and apply for them.

 Regardless of nationality, if you are enrolled in one of our fulltime English-speaking MBA and Master programs you are also eligible to apply for postgrad bursaries.
 If you want to apply for more scholarships, look up the database of the DAAD (German Academic Exchange Service).
 You can apply for as many scholarships as you like.
 However, some scholarships are not combinable with other scholarships.